-Our commitment to employability, excellent support services, five-star teaching (QS World University Rankings 2021) and incredible location at the heart of Scotland have helped us create an international campus environment that’s ranked 1st in the UK and top 5 in the world (UK ISB and Global ISB Benchmark 2018).
+Our commitment to employability, excellent support services, five-star teaching (QS World University Rankings 2021) and an incredible location at the heart of Scotland have helped us create an international campus environment that’s ranked 1st in the UK and top 3 in the world (UK ISB and Global ISB Benchmark 2022).

-Stirling has also been named one of the UK’s top 50 universities in both The Guardian University Guide 2022 and Times and Sunday Times Good University Guide 2022, the safest student city in the UK and top 20 in the UK for student satisfaction (National Student Survey 2021).
+Stirling has also been named one of the UK’s top 40 universities in Times and Sunday Times Good University Guide 2023, the safest student city in the UK and top 30 in the UK for student satisfaction (National Student Survey 2022).

 Take the next step: register for Clearing updates

-Clearing opens on Tuesday 5 July 2022.
-Register for our Clearing support and we’ll deliver all sorts of Clearing tips, tricks and advice to your inbox help you find a university place for September 2022.
+Clearing opens on Tuesday 5 July 2023.
+Register for our Clearing support and we’ll deliver all sorts of Clearing tips, tricks and advice to your inbox to help you find a university place for September 2023.